KENTUCKY BOURBON BEARS, INC

 Article I – NAME OF ORGANIZATION

-The Kentucky Bourbon Bears, Inc. (also referred to in this document as KBB, Inc.) is a social organization whose purpose is to provide a brotherhood, a place of acceptance and a network for gay and bisexual men who identify themselves as “Bears”, and for “bear admirers” and “friends of bears (female & male)” through planned social gatherings and philanthropic activities to benefit the gay and lesbian communities.
+The Kentucky Bourbon Bears, Inc. (also referred to in this document as KBB, Inc.) is a social organization whose purpose is to provide a place of acceptance and a network for any member of the LGBTQ+ community who identify themselves as “Bears”, and for “bear admirers” and “friends of bears” (any gender) through planned social gatherings and philanthropic activities to benefit the gay and lesbian communities.

 Article II -PURPOSE